mui/material-ui/docs/data/material/getting-started/overview/overview.md

 Material UI and [MUI Base](/base/getting-started/overview/) feature many of the same UI components, but MUI Base comes without any default styles or styling solution.

-Material UI is _comprehensive_ in that it comes packaged with default styles, and is optimized to work with [Emotion](https://emotion.sh/docs/introduction) (or [styled-components](https://styled-components.com/)) as a styling engine.
+Material UI is _comprehensive_ in that it comes packaged with default styles, and is optimized to work with [Emotion](https://emotion.sh/docs/introduction) (or [styled-components](https://styled-components.com/)).

 MUI Base, by contrast, could be considered the "skeletal" or "headless" counterpart to Material UI—in fact, future versions of Material UI will use Base components and hooks for their foundational structure.